stage-tech/aws-pipeline-factory-actions/README.md

 Install this action to your repository to automatically create and delete AWS code pipeline and code build resources when github branches are created and deleted.

-## Usage
+## How to configure a repository to work with Pipeline Factory

-Create a [AWS Pipeline factory API Gateway token](https://link-to-documentation-later) and save it to your GitHub repository’s **Settings → Secrets**.
-Then you can configure your Actions workflow .
+1. Create a [AWS Pipeline factory API Gateway token](https://link-to-documentation-later) and save it to your GitHub repository’s **Settings → Secrets**.

+2. Create a file under you ./github/workflows/pipeline-factory.yml in your repository and add the contents below.

 ```workflow
 name: AWS Pipeline Factory Triggers